 Grumpy, Happy, Sleepy and Bashful – four of Disney’s dwarfs are named after feelings ruled by one chemical in the brain, serotonin.
 It may not make you Dopey or Sneezy, but abnormal serotonin levels will definitely earn you a trip to the Doc.

 Neurotransmitters, like serotonin, essentially define who we are.
-They control our emotions, moods and attitudes, and even also influence memory, energy levels and libido.
+They control our emotions, moods and attitudes, and even influence memory, energy levels and libido.
 So what happens when our genes predispose us to different serotonin levels?

-Grumpy Brits Explained?
+Grumpy Brits explained?

 The economist Andrew Oswald has gone as far to suggest that the “grouchy” form of the gene can explain a cultural stereotype – why the British and the French are grumpy.
 Many more Brits, French and Americans have the “grouchy” version, while supposedly happier people from Denmark and the Netherlands are less likely to have the short form.